Podcasts

 Sharad Mehta 14:59

 Yeah, no, no, it does.
 I’m curious about education side of the business.
 How did you get on, you know, in the education, did that happen by design?
 Was that an accident?
-Like, people started coming up to you and like, hey, Erica, what are you doing?
+Like, people started coming up to you and like, hey, Erika, what are you doing?
 You know, can you, like, teach me, like, how did that happen?
 Fully accident?

-Erica Brown 15:19
+Erika Brown 15:19

 Yeah, because I’m a person I naturally love to share when I learn new things.
 And so as I’ve been learning in my journey, I’ve always shared with my friends what I was doing because I was myself and one other person.
 We were the only ones out of our friends that were investing like I didn’t grow up knowing what a landlord is or anything like that.
 And so we didn’t have, like, a group of people.
 We, I very much have been like, you know, the one bringing everyone along with me.
 And so as I am investing, and, you know, my husband, I we’re investing.
 And so we just have friends reach out, say, Hey, can you help us, too?
 Can you help us buy and sell?
 And so basically, I got to a point where I was actually I had too many people that wanted me to teach them.
 So just based off of efficiency, I started teaching with within a group, and I just started sharing what I was doing online.
 I didn’t even know the whole idea of, like, real estate influencer.
 I didn’t know any of anything about that because I was just working.
 I wasn’t like, online, doing things.
 And then so I just started based on efficiency, started hosting, you know, groups and teaching them how to invest.
 And then now it’s grown into a whole community.
 We have, I’ve helped over, you know, 500 500 students in three years.
 And we have folks from New York all the way to California.
 And so it’s been really beautiful to see things grow